Version Control & Branching for PostgreSQL Extension Upgrades

 Executes a transactional dry-run of an extension upgrade.

-Validates catalog mutations, dependency resolution, and script syntax
+Validates catalog mutations and script resolution without persisting

 """